Tropical Beach of Malia

 At the western and eastern end of the beach there are also taverns at the access road.
 A little further east towards Malia are the first hotels, but at Tropical Beach and in the area of the excavated palaces there are no building complexes.

-The beach is hardly crowded, except on extremely hot days.
+The beach is hardly crowded, except on boiling days.

-It should not be swum across the red buoys, as there is on the open sea dangerous currents and maelstroms.
-Also, in a north-west wind of more than 10 miles p.h. expect higher waves, when much more than a cooling in shallow, beach-water is hardly possible.
+It should not be swum across the red buoys, as there are on the open sea dangerous currents and maelstroms.
+Also, in a north-west wind of more than 12 miles (c.20 km) p.h. expect higher waves, when much more than a cooling in shallow, beach-water is hardly possible.

 The sand dunes at the Tropical Beach of Malia are formed as a result of maritime progress like waves on one hand, and as a result of erosion of sea sediments, rivers and streams on the other hand.